What is included in the price?

 https://www.instagram.com/reel/DOF6eFFkacu/?igsh=ZnduczYxdnhnMjVj

-On any designated Via Ferrata day (usually allocated as one of the 6 days), we will offer an alternative non Via Ferrata trail run route to choose from.
+On any designated Via Ferrata day (usually allocated as one of the 6 days), we will offer an alternative non Via Ferrata trail run or walk route to choose from.
 Both will be supported.

-Please ensure that you select or can confirm that you are covered for trail running and any ‘Via Ferrata” activity in your personal travel insurance.
+Please ensure that you select or can confirm that you are covered for trail running , walking/hiking and any ‘Via Ferrata” activity in your personal travel insurance.

 What if I need to cancel my booking?